-Although George never moved back to Vermilion permanently, the family homestead on Main Street was a frequent stop during the summer months.
-In 1911, he married Mary Fowler of Berlin Heights.
-After practicing law for several years in Sandusky, George moved to Toledo in 1913, becoming a partner in the firm of Kohn, Ritter, Northup and McMahon.
+Ritter married his childhood sweetheart, Mary Fowler of Berlin Heights, in 1911 and began his law practice in Sandusky.
+The couple moved to Toledo in 1913, where Ritter became a partner in the firm of Kohn, Ritter, Northup and McMahon.
 In 1917, he organized his own firm with Leland Gardner.
-In 1928, he served as law director for the city of Toledo.

-He and his wife Mary never had any children.
-In the 1950s, they began to share their wealth.
-They funded construction of the Ritter Planetarium at the University of Toledo; the Ritter Library at Baldwin-Wallace College in Berea; a dormitory at Lake Erie College in Painesville (where Mary attended); and the Ohio Legal Center at Ohio State University.
-George also funded the purchase of an organ for the Congregational Church in Vermilion, given in memory of his mother.
+They funded construction of the Ritter Planetarium at the University of Toledo, the Ritter Library at Baldwin-Wallace College in Berea; a dormitory at Lake Erie College in Painesville (where Mary attended); and the Ohio Legal Center at Ohio State University.

-His best known legacy is Vermilion’s public library.
-George grew up during the time Andrew Carnegie was funding construction of public libraries across the country, and it was said George was disappointed that Vermilion wasn’t included.
+Ritter’s best known legacy is the building that houses Vermilion’s public library and which is named in tribute to his parents.
+Ritter grew up during the time Andrew Carnegie was funding construction of public libraries across the country, and it was said George was disappointed that Vermilion wasn’t included.

 George also left money in his will to provide a full, four-year scholarship at Baldwin-Wallace College for a young man graduating from either Ottawa Hills High School in Toldeo or George’s own alma mater, Vermilion High School.

 The town of Vermilion will hear from George Ritter yet again.